timofeysie/drf-two/README.md

 - fixing a few environment variables
 - creating a Procfile file that will provide the commands to Heroku to build and run the project

-In the terminal of your IDE workspace, install gunicorn
+In the terminal install gunicorn

 ```sh
 pip3 install gunicorn django-cors-headers